chamarthivamsidev/Namaste_React/Episode-07-Finding_the_path/Assignment.md

-# Assignment-5
+# Assignment-7

 ## Theory

-- What is a Microservice?
+- What are various ways to add images into our App?
+Explain with code examples ?

-- What is Monolith architecture?
+- What would happen if we do console.log(useState())?

-- What is the difference between Monolith and Microservice?

-- Why do we need a useEffect Hook?
+- How will useEffect behave if we don't add a dependency array?

-- What is Optional Chaining?

-- What is Shimmer UI?
+- What is SPA?

-- What is the difference between JS expression and JS statement?
+- What is the difference between client side routing and server side routing?

-- What is Conditional Rendering, explain with a code example

-- What is CORS?

-- What is async and await?

-- what is the use of `const json = await data.json()` in getRestaurants()

 ## Coding

-- Play with the useEffect Hook to see when it is called. (before or after render)
-- Play with dependency array in useEffect Hook
-- Play with the developer console by putting a debugger in render and useEffect
-- Call an actual API to get data
-- Handle error in your api call
-- Build Shimmer UI when data is not loaded
-- Render your UI with actual API data
-- Make Search functionality work
+- Add Shimmer Effect without installing a library?
+- Installl react-router-dom
+- Create a appRouter and Provide it to the app
+- Create a Home, About, Contact Page with Line (use child routes)
-- Make a Login Logout button that toggles with a state
+- Make a Error Page with dynamic restaurant ID
+- Create a Restaurant Page with dynamic restaurant ID
+- (Extra) - Create a login page using Formik Library